List of Delta Tau Delta chapters

-In the early years of Delta Tau Delta, chapter names were assigned, removed, and reassigned in rapid succession.
+Delta Tau Delta is an international college fraternity.
+It was founded at Bethany College, Bethany, Virginia, (now West Virginia) in 1858.
+In the early years of the fraternity, chapter names were assigned, removed, and reassigned in rapid succession.
 There are at least two incidents of the same name being issued simultaneously.
-Other chapters selected names and began operating without authorization from the national fraternity; some were eventually authorized, while others were dispatched.
-Because all records from Alpha Prime were lost and Alpha Third was lax in record keeping and ended in scandal, there are gaps in information, especially from 1858 to 1875.
+Other chapters selected names and began operating without authorization from the national fraternity; while some were eventually authorized, others were disbanded.
+All records from Alpha Prime were lost; Alpha Third was lax in record keeping and ended in scandal.
+As a result, there are information gaps, especially from 1858 to 1875.